Epidemic Spreading with External Agents

-Note that in the process $\tilde{S}$, the growth of each cluster follows the natural static infection dynamics within a $d$-dimensional grid graph.
-Again, a standard coupling argument shows that at all times $t \geq 0$, the total number of points in $\tilde{S}(t)$ (denoted by $\tilde{N}_t$) stochastically dominates that in $S(t)$--this is essentially due to (a) cluster 'seeding' at the highest possible net exponential rate $L_{\max}(n)$, and (b) the absence of 'colliding' or multiple infections incident at any single node (Figure \ref{fig:griddom}).
+Lemma \ref{lem:gridpercolation} allows us to control the growth of individual infected clusters; this is analogous to the dominating spread process (growing at rate $2\beta$) for line graphs.
+Using this, we now obtain a lower bound on the spreading-time. \begin{proof}[Proof of Theorem \ref{thm:gridconv}] We introduce a (dominating) counting process $(\tilde{S}(t))_{t \geq 0}$ (Fig. \ref{fig:griddom}), as follows: \begin{itemize} \item $\forall\,t\geq 0$, $\tilde{S}(t)$ consists of an integer number ($\tilde{C}_t$) of \emph{clusters}, where $(\tilde{C}_t)_{t \geq 0}$ is a Poisson process with intensity $L_{\max}(n)$, and $\tilde{C}_0 = 1$ (i.e., an `initial' infected node). \item Each cluster grows as an independent copy of the intrinsic spreading process on an exclusive infinite $d$-dimensional grid $\mathbb{Z}^d$ starting at $(0,0,\ldots,0)$. \end{itemize} Note that in the process $\tilde{S}$, the growth of each cluster follows the intrinsic spreading dynamics in a $d$-dimensional grid graph.
+A standard coupling argument shows that $\forall t \geq 0$, the total number of points in $\tilde{S}(t)$ (denoted by $\tilde{N}_t$) stochastically dominates that in $S(t)$ -- this is essentially due to (a) cluster 'seeding' at the highest possible rate $L_{\max}(n)$, and (b) the absence of multiple infections incident at any single node (Fig. \ref{fig:griddom}).
 Let $\tilde{T} \bydef \inf \{t \geq 0: \tilde{N}_t= n \}$ be the time when the number of points in $\tilde{S}(\cdot)$ first hits $n$.
-Then we have
+Then we have:

 Let us denote by $\tilde{X}_i(s)$ the size of the $i$th created cluster of $\tilde{S}(\cdot)$ at time $s \geq T_i$.
 Then, for $t \geq 0$, we have